Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newterrain.png?raw=true)

 Let's add a material to make the terrain more easily visible.
-Press the **Add** button to add a material to the terrain.
+Press the **Add** button below the material list to add a material to the terrain.
 If you don't have one yet, you can download any of the ground materials in the [downloads manager](downloadsmanager.md).

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newterrain2.png?raw=true)